Dr David Glasman, D.Clin. Psych, Dip. Psych, CPsychol

 Most recently I was employed exclusively as a supervisor in the NHS.
 The supervisees were specialists in CBT.
 My style is to encourage you to be confident in your skills, to be curious and open about your practice, and to enjoy developing into a skillful. knowledgeable and warm therapist.

-As well as being a CBT specialist, including Third Wave approaches such as Acceptance and Commitment Therapy, backed by clinical psychology training,I can supervise people in a range of approaches and have an ongoing interest in DBT, Solution-focused work, Transactional Analysis, Schema Therapy and Narrative approaches.
+As well as being a CBT specialist, including Third Wave approaches such as Acceptance and Commitment Therapy, backed by clinical psychology training,I can supervise people in a range of approaches.
+With CBT as a core I have an ongoing interest in DBT, Solution-focused work, Transactional Analysis, Schema Therapy and Narrative approaches.

 In addition, I am deeply committed to my own personal development.
 I have been in therapy myself, so know how exposing and challenging it can be to sit in the other chair - and what it takes to maintain trust while doing valuable work.